Syed Balkhi joins me to discuss the acquisition of AIO SEO.

 Syed Balkhi 2:38

-Small business owners like you know, DIY website owners, I would say is there is a target market you know, we try to stay away from the super-advanced super Dev audience, we want to help small business owners so our goal at awesome motive is to you know, help small businesses go and compete with the big guys.
+Small business owners like you know, DIY website owners, I would say is there is a target market you know, we we try to stay away from the super advanced super Delve audience, we you know, we want to help small business owners so our goal at awesome motive is to you know, help small business go and compete with the big guys.
 And that is something that we continue with all of our products.

 Brian Krogsgard 3:00